• The entire purpose of "health insurance" is to pay doctors.

 Someone has to be paid to treat you, because nothing is free.

-• "Health insurance" is NOT insurance, because there is NO party who will NOT access the benefits.
+• "Health insurance", as discussed today, is NOT "insurance", because there is NO party who will NOT access the benefits.

 This is actually socialized medicine.
 Be honest and enforce that term.